serverlessworkflow/specification/specification.md

 #### Cron Definition

 `Cron` definition can have two types, either `string` or `object`.
-If `string` type, it defines the repeating interval (cron expression) describing when the workflow instance should be created.
+If `string` type, it defines the cron expression describing when the workflow instance should be created (automatically).
 This can be used as a short-cut definition when you don't need to define any other parameters, for example:

 ```json